Zui-Ki-Tei: History

 After the ceremony in Japan the Zui-Ki-Tei was taken down and shipped to Sweden where the parts were assembled and later inaugurated on October 8th the same year (1935) by Sweden's crown prince at that time, later king Gustav VI Adolf.

-On October 1st, 1969, the Zui-Ki-Tei burnt down.
-The cause of the fire was never determined, but it's possible that the destruction of the chashitsu was the work of a serial arsonist.
+On October 1st, 1969, the Zui-Ki-Tei burned down.
+The cause of the fire was never determined, but it is possible that the destruction of the chashitsu was the work of a serial arsonist.
 According to the newspapers reporting on the incident, someone had also started fires in several other places in the surrounding area all within a day before the incident.
 The fire was quickly discovered by one of the museum's employees but it was too late and the building could not be saved, when the fire was extinguished only the outer shell remained.
 The surviving structure was later demolished.
 The old koshikake, however, has survived until this day and can be visited in the park behind the museum at any time.
 The old tsukubai and some tobi ishi remain in the old park while some other items, like the tōrōs, are being kept in the museum storage.

 After the fire it was the wish of the museum to erect a new chashitsu, but it would take decades before it would happen.
 In the 1980s a group consisting of Ida Trotzig's granddaughters Gaby Stenberg-Koch and Ume-Stenberg-Radbruch, representatives of the museum, Bengt Petri, Axel Ivertoth and Taro Gadelius was established, with the goal of bringing a new chashitsu to Sweden.
 At that time Taro Gadelius was President by seniority of ‘Gadelius KK Japan’, a friend to the people involved in the creation of the old chashitsu and he had also worked with it himself in 1939 as the assistant and translator to Ginjirō Fujiwara during a visit to Sweden, when Fujiwara's goal was to reorganize and complete the roji surrounding first Zui-Ki-Tei.
 He suggested that the group would inform Oji Paper KK of the project since Ginjirō Fujiwara had served as the president of the former Oji Paper company, and Gadelius took it upon himself to be the group's representative in the matter.
 In March 1989, Taro Gadelius informed the group and the museum that the companies Oji Paper KK, Jiju, Honshu and Kanzaki had decided to donate a new chashitsu to the museum, and that Gadelius KK Japan together with Gadelius AB would fund the costs of transportation and erection of the building, together with the establishing of the roji.
 It was also revealed that the architect, Professor Masao Nakamura, had been commissioned to design the chashitsu specifically for the museum grounds.